obscurename/Rocksmith2014Backup/README.md

 Q: Will it work for (future update)?
 A: I don't know, if it stops working for me I'll update it.

+# Annoying "The catch"

+There's not catch to using this application, it just copys the save data to a folder, and saves 3 different versions (1 being oldest, 3 being latest.)
+If your game corrupts, it is a CDLC fault, not this program's.
+I cannot guarrantee a backup will be corrupt-free (if you try to restart the game 3 times because you got annoyed, this will overwrite all 3 backups with a corrupted backup.) but this program does try to prevent corruptions via backups.

+Of course, if your save files break or get corrupted (either from this program or from a CLDC), it is **not my fault**, as the source does not overwrite the original save file.